Three things I know: taking over the family business

 Professor of Digital Strategy and Cybersecurity at IMD

-Öykü Işık is Professor of Digital Strategy and Cybersecurity at IMD, where she leads the Cybersecurity Risk and Strategy program.
+Öykü Işık is Professor of Digital Strategy and Cybersecurity at IMD, where she leads the Cybersecurity Risk and Strategy program and co-directs the Generative AI for Business Sprint.
 She is an expert on digital resilience and the ways in which disruptive technologies challenge our society and organizations.
 Named on the Thinkers50 Radar 2022 list of up-and-coming global thought leaders, she helps businesses to tackle cybersecurity, data privacy, and digital ethics challenges, and enables CEOs and other executives to understand these issues.

-Michael R Wade holds the Cisco Chair in Digital Business Transformation and is Director of IMD’s Global Center for Digital Business Transformation.
-He directs a number of open programs such as Leading Digital Business Transformation, Digital Transformation for Boards, Leading Digital Execution, and the Digital Transformation Sprint.
-He has written ten books, hundreds of articles, and hosts a popular management podcast.
+Michael R Wade is TONOMUS Professor of Strategy and Digital at IMD and Director of the TONOMUS Global Center for Digital and AI Transformation.
+He directs a number of open programs such as Leading Digital and AI Transformation, Digital Transformation for Boards, Leading Digital Execution, Digital Transformation Sprint, Digital Transformation in Practice, Business Creativity and Innovation Sprint.
+He has written 10 books, hundreds of articles, and hosted popular management podcasts including Mike & Amit Talk Tech.
 In 2021, he was inducted into the Swiss Digital Shapers Hall of Fame.